USEPA/epanet-solver/tests/Testing.md

 ### Guidelines

  1. To help minimize build time, add tests to existing test suites rather than creating separate test executables.
 Individual files already exist for each category of functions found in the epanet-solver library.
-At build time they linked together into a single test executable.
+At build time they get linked together into a single test executable.

  2. The `BOOST_REQUIRE` macro causes the code to exit immediately when an error is detected.
 This can cause memory leaks and other spurious runtime issues.
 When adding new tests, the `BOOST_CHECK` macro is preferred.

  3. Unit Tests are written to the C++11 Standard.